Equality, diversity and inclusion (EDI) project fund

 - Vice-Principal (People and Diversity)

-- Head of Equality and Diversity
+- Head of EDI

-- at least one EDI Faculty Lead (Arts and Divinity or Science and Medicine)
+- at least one EDI Faculty Lead

 Small project applications will be assessed, at minimum, by the Head of EDI and the People and Diversity Executive Officer.